 Jacob’s advertising ploys seem to have paid dividends in terms of business success.
 In 1907 the Baltimore mayor and city council passed an ordinance allowing J. H. Friedenwald & Co. to construct and place a double faced electric sign in front of his Eutaw Street premises.
 Ten feet long and two feet high, it read on one side “Friedenwald’s Wines,” and on the other “Friedenwald’s Liquors.”
 He also was gifting his customers operating saloons or restaurants with advertising shot glasses that touted both his wines and liquors.

 Despite this seeming success, in 1913, Friedenwald, still a young man of 46, rolled out his last barrel, sold his liquor firm and exited the whiskey trade.
 Why?
-My guess is that the Webb-Kenyon Act, passed that year by Congress, was severely damaging his mail order business.
+My guess is that the Webb-Kenyon Act, passed that year by Congress, he feared potentially damaging severely his mail order business.
 Until 1913, the interpretation of the Interstate Commerce clause of the Constitution was that liquor could be mailed into “dry” localities and states so long as the transaction took place across state lines.
-The Act forbid the practice, thereby driving many mail order whiskey dealers out of business.
-Friedenwald likely was one.
+The Act forbid the practice, thereby eventually driving mail order whiskey dealers out of business.
+Friedenwald may have anticipated that outcome.

 Indicative of the financial squeeze being executed by prohibitionist forces, the Wingro Company that succeeded Friedenwald at the Eutaw Street address was able to stay in business only about one year before it was absorbed by the Atlas Wine & Liquor Co., an larger concern with outlets in Maryland and Virginia.
 In 1919 the Atlas firm too was forced to terminate its activities with the onset of National Prohibition.